skellis46/embodied-camera/embodied-camera-application-proposal.md

 These are mixed-methods rooted in the idea that we come to understand through doing.[@ingold_making_2013] The methods place the _experience_ of movement specialists in the foreground: what might their expertise contribute to our sensorial understanding of the human-smartphone nexus?

 We will address _RQ1 Feeling_ through ethnographic interviews and analysis with four dancers/movement experts.
 The interviews will explore their felt experiences of using smartphones.
 These ethnographic data will be supplemented with scholarly literature analysis.
 We will complete fieldwork through artistic research for _RQ2 Limits and adaptation_ and _RQ3 Senses and communication_.
-The fieldwork will be documented (audio-visual), and followed by auto-ethnographic reflections and analysis of the field-based experiments.
+The fieldwork will be video documented, and followed by auto-ethnographic reflections and analysis of the field-based experiments.
 For _RQ2 and 3_ we will also undertake a literature survey and analysis of cross-disciplinary scholarship that examines the senses, movement, and visual communication.

 ### publication of results